Cibersino/tot/docs/cleanup/cleanup_file_by_file.md

 - Risk: one sentence (what could break).
 - Validation: how to verify (manual smoke path and/or a simple repo grep).

-If you find no changes that clearly improve coherence without risk, make no edits and output:
+Output requirement:
+- Write the full Level 6 result to `tools_local/codex_reply.md` (overwrite; do not append).
+- The file must start with: `# Level 6 result: <TARGET_FILE>`
+- Include: `Decision: CHANGED | NO CHANGE`
+  - If CHANGED: list each non-trivial change with Change/Gain/Cost/Risk/Validation.
-- "No Level 6 changes justified" + 3–8 bullets of what you checked.
+  - If NO CHANGE: “No Level 6 changes justified” + 3–8 bullets of what you checked (anchors).

-Apply changes only to the `<TARGET_FILE>`.
+- Include one explicit sentence confirming the observable contract/timing were preserved.
+- Do NOT output diffs (neither in chat nor in the report).
+- In chat, output only: “WROTE: tools_local/codex_reply.md”.
 ```

 ---